 Bright School, Muhanga

 Our flagship school was founded in 2012 by Louise Batamuriza, a Rwandan teacher who retired in 2016.
 Bright School has expanded every year.
-It now features two delightful preschool classrooms with morning and afternoon sessions.
 In response to parent demand and TEACH Rwanda’s dedication to provide continuity of education, our first primary 1 class started in 2016.
 Each year, we will add another primary level through P6.

 Harmony School/Ready for Reading, Rwinkwavu